zurb/pizza/README.md

 ### Custom Text

 Setting `data-text` on your `li` allows you to override the default percent for pie piece labels.
+You have access to `value` and `percent` as variables.
+All variables are wrapped in handlebar.js style double brackets.

 ```
 <li data-value="32" data-text="Goats {{percent}} ({{value}} total)">Goat (32)</li>